AlleghenyCollege-CIS-301-F2024/classDocs/README.md

 Note: recording attendance is part of our departmental [policy](https://www.cis.allegheny.edu/teaching/policies/).

-## Token Form

-To request one of your two tokens to provide you with an extension for an assignment, activity or exam, please complete the following [form](https://forms.gle/w5ofsSZq7ruXA3u1A).

-__Note: Please let the instructor know by Discord that you have completed the form as it may go unnoticed otherwise.__

 ## Table of Contents

 - [CMPSC 301: Data Science Course Syllabus](#cmpsc-301-data-science-course-syllabus)